jasgeo75/muzlin/README.rst

  Contributing
 **************

-**Note** at the moment their are major changes being done and the structure of Muzlin is still being refined.
+**Muzlin is still evolving!** At the moment their are major changes being done and the structure of Muzlin is still being refined.
 For now, please leave a bug report and potential new code for any fixes or improvements.
 You will be added as a co-author if it is implemented.

 Once this phase has been completed then ->